w3f/polkadot-spec/docs/chapter-anv.md

 ### 8.5.1.
 Assignment Criteria {#sect-availability-assignment-criteria}

 Validators determine their assignment based on a VRF mechanism, similar to the BABE consensus mechanism.
-First, validators generate an availability core VRF assignment ([Definition 111](chapter-anv#defn-availability-core-vrf-assignment)), which indicates which availability core a validator is assigned to.
+First, validators generate an availability core VRF assignment ([Definition -def-num-ref-](chapter-anv#defn-availability-core-vrf-assignment)), which indicates which availability core a validator is assigned to.
 Then a delayed availability core VRF assignment is generated which indicates at what point a validator should start the approval process.
 The delays are based on “tranches” ([Section 8.5.2](chapter-anv#sect-tranches)).

 An assigned validator never broadcasts their assignment until relevant.
-Once the assigned validator is ready to check a candidate, the validator broadcasts their assignment by issuing an approval distribution message ([Definition 119](chapter-anv#net-msg-approval-distribution)), where ${M}$ is of variant *0*.
+Once the assigned validator is ready to check a candidate, the validator broadcasts their assignment by issuing an approval distribution message ([Definition -def-num-ref-](chapter-anv#net-msg-approval-distribution)), where ${M}$ is of variant *0*.
 Other assigned validators that receive that network message must keep track of if, expecting an approval vote following shortly after.
 Assigned validators can retrieve the candidate by using the availability recovery ([Section 8.4.2](chapter-anv#sect-candidate-recovery)) and then validate the candidate ([Section 8.3](chapter-anv#sect-candidate-validation)).

-The validator issues approval votes in form of a validator protocol message ([Definition 114](chapter-anv#net-msg-validator-protocol-message)) respectively disputes ([Section 8.6](chapter-anv#sect-disputes)).
+The validator issues approval votes in form of a validator protocol message ([Definition -def-num-ref-](chapter-anv#net-msg-validator-protocol-message)) respectively disputes ([Section 8.6](chapter-anv#sect-disputes)).

 ### 8.5.2.
 Tranches {#sect-tranches}